 Mr. Carroll secured important wins for the pharmaceutical industry in the U.S. Court of Appeals for the First Circuit.
 In May 2016, the First Circuit affirmed the dismissal with prejudice of purported securities fraud class action cases against a major Boston pharmaceutical company.
 In doing so, the court emphasized that the plaintiff’s use of so-called “confidential witnesses” — even when there are many of them — is no substitute for specific factual allegations of fraud.
-In another frequently cited First Circuit win for a pharmaceutical company in 2008, the court emphasized that drug companies have no obligation to immediately publicly disclose even very negative adverse events of a drug and that securities laws permit — indeed, require — that issuers reasonably investigate important developments prior to public disclosure.
+In another frequently cited First Circuit win for a pharmaceutical company, the court emphasized that drug companies have no obligation to immediately publicly disclose even very negative adverse events of a drug and that securities laws permit — indeed, require — that issuers reasonably investigate important developments prior to public disclosure.
 Mr. Carroll, on behalf of a German-based global pharmaceutical and chemical company, also won denial of a preliminary injunction motion seeking to enjoin a shareholder vote on whether to approve the company’s proposed $7 billion acquisition of a Massachusetts-based life science company.
-He is currently representing the former CEO of a pharmaceutical company in a pending federal court action where the SEC alleges that former senior officers of that company conspired to withhold negative information from the market.

 Mr. Carroll is handling a number of purported class actions for major national life insurers and is defending a variety of purported class and individual actions in the life, disability and casualty insurance contexts.
 He won an appeal for one of the nation’s largest mutual fund complexes that reversed a lower court’s refusal to dismiss three putative class actions involving allegations of improper mutual fund “market timing” activities.
 Mr. Carroll also represented investment advisers in regulatory inquiries and civil litigations in connection with the Bernard Madoff scandal.
 He also is defending one of the nation’s leading providers of variable annuities in class actions filed in multiple jurisdictions.
 Mr. Carroll regularly represents special committees and corporations in connection with derivative actions.

 Mr. Carroll’s practice also includes representing corporations and individuals in matters before the SEC, the Massachusetts Attorney General’s Office and the Massachusetts Securities Division.
 His current engagements include matters before each of those regulators.
-In particular, he is defending civil enforcement actions and regulatory inquiries relating to allegations of misleading disclosure and claims that for-profit educational institutions violated state consumer protection laws.
+He has defended a variety of civil enforcement actions and regulatory inquiries relating to allegations of misleading disclosure and claims that for-profit educational institutions violated state consumer protection laws.

 Mr. Carroll often litigates a variety of covenant-not-to-compete and “employee raiding” cases on behalf of several Massachusetts high-technology firms.
 He also has experience trying cases before arbitration panels of FINRA and AAA.
 In addition, he has tried so-called “whistleblower” cases to an administrative law judge pursuant to Sarbanes-Oxley.